AWS Home

 I worked across dozens of teams auditing interaction variations and aligning patterns.
 I built robust Figma component libraries and templates based on tokens, variables, variants, and commonly used properties.
 I wrote the UX guidelines and defined behavior patterns such as dashboard flow, widget animations, and click and drag behaviors.

-For a deeper look at the design system structure, see Design System Architecture.
+For a deeper look at the design system structure, see the AWS Cross-Product Design System case study.

 8